CCESocket: a general purpose TCP/UDP socket class for WinCE

 Introduction

-This class is designed to replace the buggy MFC CCeSocketclass for the WinCE (Pocket PC) platform.
+class for the WinCE (Pocket PC) platform.
 However, it works

 even on Win32 systems (tested on Win2K and WinXP).